 Sure, there are some benefits to student loans.
 You can delay payment in several situations, including financial hardship.
 This payment deferment still gains interest, however, and is more of a financial crutch that compounds other financial issues.

 The Best Course of Action?
 Pay it Off.

 The best debt is no debt when it comes to preparedness.
-Debt doesn’t just burden you financially, but it can affect your mental state, emotions, and decision making.
-Student debt is unique in that is passes off the risk burden to you, the debtor rather than the government: the debtee.
+Debt doesn’t just burden you financially, but it can affect your mental state, emotions, and decision-making.
+Student debt is unique in that it passes off the risk burden to you, the debtor rather than the government: the debtee.